Sunny Sands House – Living The Dream In Folkestone

 Folkestone has it all

 Ben: “There’s so much going on here, we can’t wait to get involved.
-Lockdown has been good in giving us the time to get such a lot of the work done.
+The lockdowns have been good in giving us the time to get such a lot of the work done.
 Even so, we feel like part of the community already.
 Neighbours have popped round with cake, biscuits and Prosecco.
 We can’t wait to really get to know people!

 “I grew up in Canterbury, and managed a music festival in Sellindge in 2009.
 I had quite a lot to do with the Quarterhouse at the time.
 Folkestone’s moved on so much in 10 years, it’s quite miraculous to see the change.”